barbizon-pascalegueret

 L’Angelo

-A classic Italian restaurant, but with a big advantage: a gigantic terrace nestled under the trees.
-L’Angelo is the perfect spot to devour pizza and pasta, sip a drink in the fresh air, and enjoy a slightly more festive atmosphere in the evening.
+An Italian restaurant that’s quite classic, but it has a huge advantage: a gigantic terrace nestled under the trees.
+L’Angelo is the perfect spot to devour pizza and pasta, enjoy a drink in the fresh air, and soak in a more festive atmosphere in the evening.

 L’Angelo